-Of course, some illnesses are of particular interest to me because of my family’s history of mental illness.
+I have a strong interest in human behavior, whether it’s psychological or neurological.
+Some mental illnesses are of particular interest because of my family history.
 My dad suffered from depression, anxiety, and panic attacks.
-Not to mention, I have a son with schizoaffective disorder (bipolar and schizophrenia combined).
-My son’s dreadful disease ultimately led me to become an advocate for better national mental health care policy.
+I also have a son with schizoaffective disorder (bipolar and schizophrenia combined).
+His dreadful disease ultimately led me to advocate for better national mental health care policy.
 It also resulted in my becoming a writer on serious mental illness, in particular.
-I have other family members with mental health problems as well.

 Taking a Scientific Approach as a Mental Health Writer

 There’s also a big push by some mental health professionals for alternative (scientifically unproven) therapies.
 These therapies can be both risky and costly and are often ineffective.
 Most alternative therapies have only anecdotal evidence and provide merely a placebo effect, at best.
-At worst, pseudo medicine or pseudo psychology can be unsafe resulting in negative consequences either psychologically or physiologically, or both.
+At worst, pseudo-medicine or pseudo psychology can be unsafe resulting in negative consequences either psychologically or physiologically, or both.
 It also allows mental health problems to persist.

 Get a Free Quote for Your Writing Project

-If you need a freelance writer on mental health, and especially a writer on serious mental illness, I’ll provide well researched, evidence based content for your blog, website, print publication, or book.
+If you need a freelance writer on mental health, and especially a writer on serious mental illness, I’ll provide well researched, evidence-based content for your blog, website, print publication, or book.
 So be sure to request a free quote or your writing project.